File 2025 taxes 4 days left to file

 • Automatic import: Look for API-based imports for exchanges and wallet address syncing for blockchains.
 Reliable auto-import reduces manual CSV uploads and minimizes missing or duplicated transactions.

 • Pricing: Pricing should scale reasonably with transaction volume and portfolio complexity.
 Free plans are useful for testing accuracy, while paid tiers should justify advanced features.
-Blockstats paid plain starts just with $59/year for 1000 transactions.
+Blockstats paid plans start at $69/year for 1,000 transactions and scale to $169/year for 30,000 transactions.

 • Trades supported: The platform should support spot trades, staking rewards, margin trading, derivatives, NFTs, and DeFi protocol interactions across multiple chains.